MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/tool-sdk-overview.md

 # Tools and SDKs

 Lets build and develop your own Microsoft Teams app with the helps of various tools, SDKs, and libraries.
+Building apps for Teams is now quick and easier as we help you understand the how to work on the various tools and SDKs available.
 Microsoft provides the platform that helps you to create, develop, test, debug, and publish your Teams app with the following:

 * [Tools](#tools)
 * [SDKs and libraries](#sdks-and-libraries)